bvraghav/elevator-pitch-d016y/README.md

 ### Destination Queues ###
 The elevator model stores three queues, one for current direction of traversal, and one each for next `UP` and `DOWN` directions.
-Each queue that stores a list of all the destinations (meta-levels) further ahead.
+Each queue stores a list of all the destinations (meta-levels) further ahead.
 It tells (in constant time) what is the next destination meta-level, and the maximum meta-level in the respesective queue.

 The queues are rotated once the current queue is empty, but the current queue is synced with the next queue,